hdinkel/linuxcommandline/linux_beginner/introduction.rst

 Absolute Paths / Relative Paths
 ===============================

-A path describes the the location of a file/folder in the filesystem:
+A path describes the location of a file/folder in the filesystem:
 It is important to understand that there are basically two ways to describe such a path: Either by using an *absolute* pathname, or by using a
 *relative* pathname.
 The difference is that *absolute* paths always start with a "slash ``/``".
 This "slash" denotes the so called "root" of the filesystem (see below). *Relative* paths in contrast always starting with a directory name and denote the location of a file/folder *relative* to